Tax & Residency · Last updated 2 June 2026

 Approved Residential Accommodation

-The property must be on the government's list of approved residential accommodation for Cat 2 individuals.
-Not every property in Gibraltar qualifies.
-The accommodation must meet minimum size and quality standards set by the government.
+This is one of the most important requirements.
+Cat 2 holders must occupy approved residential accommodation in Gibraltar, either by purchasing or renting a property on the government's approved list.
+Not every property in Gibraltar qualifies; the accommodation must meet minimum size and quality standards set by the government.

 No Prior Residency